-where the MQO% is the accepted deviation (as %) from the expected value (e.g., \pm 35% of expected value for most organics, \pm 25% for most trace elements).
-For each class of analytes (i.e., a group of analytes reported by a single method), at least 70% of the individual analytes should be within the MQO (i.e., a z-score \leq 1); no individual analyte value should be grossly outside the MQO (z-score > 2, e.g., \pm 70% for organics) more than once in consecutive analyses without appropriate documentation and consultation with the SFEI QAO.
-Due to the inherent variability in analyses near the method detection limit, these limits only apply to analytes with expected values >3 times the MDL.
+where the MQO% is the accepted deviation (as %) from the expected value (e.g., $\pm$ 35% of expected value for most organics, $\pm$ 25% for most trace elements).
+For each class of analytes (i.e., a group of analytes reported by a single method), at least 70% of the individual analytes should be within the MQO (i.e., a z-score $\leq$ 1); no individual analyte value should be grossly outside the MQO (z-score > 2, e.g., $\pm$ 70% for organics) more than once in consecutive analyses without appropriate documentation and consultation with the SFEI QAO.
+Due to the inherent variability in analyses near the method detection limit, these limits only apply to analytes with expected values > the RL.